coin-or/CoinUtils/README.md

 [here](https://www.coin-or.org/download/binary/Cbc).

  * *Linux*: On Debian/Ubuntu, CoinUtils is available in the package `coinor-coinutils` and can be installed with apt.
 On Fedora, CoinUtils is available in the package `coin-or-CoinUtils`.
- * *Windows*: The easiest way to get CoinUtils on Windows is to download [the latest release](https://github.com/coin-or/CoinUtils/releases).
+ * *Windows*: The easiest way to get CoinUtils on Windows is to download an archive as described above.
  * *Mac OS X*: The easiest way to get Cbc on Mac OS X is through [Homebrew](https://brew.sh).
    * `brew tap coin-or-tools/coinor`
    * `brew install coin-or-tools/coinor/coinutils`